Note

 sudo cmake --install .

-We can now find the app in /Applications
+You can now find the app in /Applications

 :